Filling out an online dating or job search profile? Here’s how to make sure your photos are flattering. It’s all about the lighting.

 If you’re like me you have very mixed feelings when a camera comes out.
 Not all of us take a good photo, or if we do it’s so rare we want to display it for decades.
 I once had a really great photo taken for my TX drivers license of all things and I wanted to clone it!

 Drivers license photos being flattering are a rarity but there’s no reason why you can’t have a profile pic you’re proud of.

 Here’s how to take a more flattering photo

 Lighting is the key ingredient for a more becoming and flattering photo.
 My dressing table faces a window which gets indirect light in the morning.
 One day I noticed how flattering indirect natural lighting was while putting on my makeup!

 Some Tips For Achieving a More Flattering Photo:

 - Face a natural light source.
-Notice the example above.
-Here I am simply facing a south facing window at a time of day when no direct light is coming in.
+Notice the example below.
+Here I’m looking out a south facing window at a time of day when no direct light is coming in.
 (You can also get the same effect if the building has a deep overhang)

-- Here’s a photo below taken with light coming from overhead.
+- This photo below was taken outside with all the light coming from overhead.
 Not as flattering is it?
+Too many shadows.

 - If you face an indirect light source, chances are you won’t need any additional lighting.
 A bonus: your face won’t be cursed with unflattering shadows.

-- By all means take advantage of natural light but if you’re outside, try to find a sheltered spot so your face is out of direct light and any wind won’t destroy your hairstyle.
+- By all means take advantage of natural light.
+The most flattering is an overcast day as direct sun will lead to those pesky shadows.
+Find a sheltered spot so your face is out of direct light and hopefully wind won’t destroy your hairstyle.